 It is often the case that professionals find themselves pigeonholed because they lack the skills or certifications to apply themselves in other areas of a business.
 Businesses with stretched resources will find it easier to pigeonhole you in a role you’re good at than to train you up in other areas.
 Don’t take it personally, it’s just more efficient that way, so if you’re a round peg you can expect to be put in a round pigeonhole.

 To avoid this, you should identify relevant new skills you could put to use in the workplace and work towards obtaining the knowledge and skills in those areas, as well as achieving the relevant professional certification confirming it.
 You can still be a round peg, but it pays to be a shape-changing one.
 For instance, if you are in the aviation sector, you can look for Aviation management courses that can help you develop critical and practical skills that need to be applied in the field of aviation management.
 Once you obtain the knowledge and certification, you can then apply for operational management job roles at different airlines.

-So for example, if you work in a project team, you might take the next step towards becoming the project manager of that team by taking a nationally-recognised certification in project management.
+As another example, if you are working in a project team, you might take the next step towards becoming the project manager of that team by taking a nationally-recognized certification in project management.
 The aim here is to improve your own skillset so you can apply yourself in more areas.
 This makes you more adaptable and in turn gives your boss a reason to give you more opportunities.
 And you can’t argue with that.

 - Don’t be a pushover

 Nobody likes a pushover.
 Except your boss.
 You know why?
 Because pushovers are easy to manage and by token to pigeonhole.
 Not being a pushover isn’t about being subordinate, argumentative or abrasive.
 It’s about standing up for yourself and having the confidence to back yourself and be selective in your own assignments.